sunxiaobei/awesome-attention-based-gnns/README.md

 # Awesome Attention-based GNNs

-- A collection of resources on attention-based graph neural networks.
+- A collection of resources on attention-based graph neural networks([Github](https://github.com/sunxiaobei/awesome-attention-based-gnns)，[Paper](https://doi.org/10.1007/s10462-023-10577-2)).

 - Welcome to submit a pull request to add more awesome papers.